Acura RL: 1999

 For the 1999 model year, the 1999 3.5RL received a front and rear facelift with integrated foglights, revised bumpers, hood, headlights, taillights, trunk, and fenders as well as driver and front passenger side-impact airbags.
 The suspension and chassis were stiffened, and new 8-spoke 16x7" alloy wheels were fitted.
 HID low-beam headlights became standard.
 Aerodynamics were improved as drag coefficient was reduced to 0.32 from 0.34 and lift coefficient was decreased to 0.102 from 0.155.
 The interior design changed somewhat, as some wood was removed from the dashboard.
 The steering wheel has changed in design with a floating horn switch instead of the 2 horn buttons on the 96-98' RLs.
 Homelink became standard.
 The brakes were revised to be larger than pre-facelift models.
 Front and rear brake rotors are larger and thicker and new calipers are used to house bigger brake pads.
 New control arms were fitted to improve handling.

 2000

 In 1999, a larger navigation system screen was added for the 2000 model year.
 Along with that larger screen came the conversion to easy-to-replace DVD map databases.
 The emissions systems were revised to allow the car to be granted "LEV" status.
 The TCS system was replaced with the VSA system.
-VSA is a electronic stability program that allows the car to mitigate under and oversteer using both the anti-lock braking system and TCS to improve stability in harsh cornering situations.
+VSA is an electronic stability program that allows the car to mitigate under and oversteer using both the anti-lock braking system and TCS to improve stability in harsh cornering situations.